Afghan conquest of Kafiristan: Background

+In the late 19th-century, Kafiristan was one of the few regions in the Hindu Kush which remained outside control of either Afghanistan or British India.
+The tribes of Kafiristan (then known as Kafirs, and now known as Nuristanis, henceforth Nuristanis) were largely autonomous, although some of them paid tribute to and recognised the suzerainty of the Mehtar of Chitral, such as in Bashgal Valley.

-George Scott Robertson, medical officer during the Second Anglo-Afghan War and later British political officer in the princely state of Chitral, was given permission to explore the country of the Kafirs in 1890–91.
-He was the last outsider to visit the area and observe these people's polytheistic culture before their conversion to Islam.
+George Scott Robertson, medical officer during the Second Anglo-Afghan War and later British political officer in the princely state of Chitral, was given permission by Mehtar Aman ul-Mulk to explore the region in 1890–91.
+He was escorted by mehtar's son Ghulam Dastagir along with a company sent by him.
+Robertson was the last outsider to visit the area and observe these people's polytheistic culture before their conversion to Islam.
 Robertson's 1896 account was entitled The Kafirs of the Hindu Kush.

-Though some sub-groups such as the Kom paid tribute to Chitral, the majority of Kafiristan was left on the Afghan side of the frontier in 1893, when large areas of tribal lands between Afghanistan and British India were divided into zones of control by the Durand Line.
+In 1893, the Durand Line Agreement was signed between Emir Abdur Rahman and the British Indian Government to demarcate the respective spheres of influence.
+The clause III of the agreement put Bashgal Valley within Chitral.
+However, due to the strong claims from the Afghan side, the agreement was modified and Bashgal was ceded to Afghanistan on 9 April 1895.

 The territory between Afghanistan and British India was demarcated between 1894 and 1896.
 Part of the frontier lying between Nawa Kotal in the outskirts of Mohmand country and Bashgal Valley on the outskirts of Kafiristan was demarcated by 1895 in an agreement reached on 9 April 1895.
 Emir Abdur Rahman Khan wanted to force every community and tribal confederation to accept his single interpretation of Islam due to it being the only uniting factor.
-After the subjugation of Hazaras, Kafiristan was the last remaining autonomous part.
+After the subjugation of Hazaras in 1892–93, Kafiristan was the last remaining independent territory.